 Clean Your Own Mess!

-Another noticeable aspect about the city of Amsterdam is that despite having thousands of people walk its streets everyday, it is spectacularly clean.
+Another striking aspect of Amsterdam is that despite having thousands of people walk its streets every day, it is spectacularly clean.
 I discovered the magic behind it one day when I left my hotel early morning to catch the train.
 It was as if a small army of garbage handlers had decided to raid Amsterdam.
-Roads were being cleaned using water jets, trash that had been bagged and laid out was being picked up and/or gathered.
+Roads were being cleaned using water jets, the trash that had been bagged and laid out was being picked up and/or gathered.
 What really needs to be acknowledged is that this is done day in and day out without fail.

 You Call That Art?

-One of the best and worst things I have seen traveling in Netherlands is the Graffiti that is easily seen everywhere, but specially on trains and along the train tracks – although over the years this has been controlled.
+One of the best and worst things about travelling in the Netherlands is the Graffiti that is visible everywhere, but especially on trains and along the train tracks – although over the years this has been controlled.

 This, That, & Everything In-between!

-Amsterdam also houses some of the world’s best art in the Rijksmuseum and Van Gogh Museum.
-So if art is your cup of tea then these two are not to be missed.
+Amsterdam also houses some of the world’s best paintings in the Rijksmuseum and Van Gogh Museum.
+So if art is your cup of tea, then these two are not to be missed.

 The canal houses, spread all across the city, have such unique characteristics and architecture and can be explored for free (from the outside) by just walking along the canals.
-Something I want to do in the future is try and find the canal houses that have been the inspiration for the KLM Delft Blue Houses – given to their Business Class travelers.
-KLM has a nice little iPhone application that gives a little history of the house with its location, and following the trail can be a fun day out in the city.
+Something I want to do in the future is to try and find the canal houses that have been the inspiration for the KLM Delft Blue Houses – given to their Business Class travellers.
+KLM has a great little iPhone application that provides a short history of the house with its location, and following the trail can be a fun day out in the city.

-Madame Tussauds, The Heineken Experience, Dam Square, The Flower Market, and Liedespain, are all places of interest that are easily accessible within the city center.
+Madame Tussauds, The Heineken Experience, Dam Square, The Flower Market, and Liedespain, are all places of interest that are easily accessible within the city.

-There literally is a whole lot you can do while in Amsterdam and because everything is nearby each other, caters to different interests, and packed nicely into this unique space, it’s fun exploring it on your own.
-Moreover, there is a very different hidden Amsterdam with old movie theaters and tiny bars that one has to research to find because they often get overlooked by most tourist guidebooks.
+There literally is a whole lot you can do in Amsterdam and because everything is near each other, caters to different interests, and packed nicely into this unique space, it’s fun exploring it on your own.
+Moreover, there is a very different hidden Amsterdam with old movie theatres and tiny bars that one has to research to find.
+These quaint old places are a real charm and often overlooked by most tourist guidebooks.